-The Certified Grassfed by AGW (CG) standards are an optional addition to the Certified Animal Welfare Approved by AGW (AWA) beef and dairy cattle, meat and dairy sheep, meat and dairy goat and bison and deer standards.
+The Certified Grassfed by AGW (CG) standards are an optional addition to the Certified Animal Welfare Approved by AGW (AWA) beef and dairy cattle, meat and dairy sheep, meat and dairy goat and deer standards.
 These standards do not stand alone and cannot be applied in isolation.
 In order for animals to be approved as Certified Grassfed by AGW they must also be approved under the AWA species specific standards.

-For information on animal management, health care, pasture management, housing and shelter, transport and other requirements please see AWA standards for beef, dairy cattle, sheep, dairy sheep, goats, dairy goats, bison and deer.
+For information on animal management, health care, pasture management, housing and shelter, transport and other requirements please see AWA standards for beef, dairy cattle, sheep, dairy sheep, goats, dairy goats and deer.

 NOTE: If a farm receives a non-compliance for AWA standard 4.0.4, their CG status may be revoked.

 AWA standard 4.0.4 is as follows: Animals must be maintained at body condition score 4 or above on a 1-9 scale or body condition score 2 or above on a 1-5 scale.

 G17.0 Feeding Grassfed Animals

 Note: If grain or other products prohibited under the CG Standards have been fed in order to maintain the health and welfare of some animals within the AWA Grassfed herd or flock; it may be possible to maintain CG status on other, fully grassfed animals in the herd or flock, providing the following conditions are met:

 - The farm is open about the fact that some animals have been fed non-forage feed – i.e. it is not something the auditor discovers at audit.

 - Records of the animals fed the non-forage feed are maintained